CURRENT ISSUE: August 2023

 River City Brass Band

 They perform some unique themed concerts in several venues in the region.
-This month the RCB kick off their season with a 40th Birthday Bash and music of the 1940s, with composers such as Glen Miller, Artie Shaw, Duke Ellington, Billy Strayhorn, and Benny Goodman.
+This month the RCB kicks off their season with a 40th Birthday Bash and music of the 1940s, with composers such as Glen Miller, Artie Shaw, Duke Ellington, Billy Strayhorn, and Benny Goodman.

 And in March it is the ‘Celtic Connections’ concert, with both Irish and Scottish music, Irish dancers, and pipers, with world champion piper Andrew Carlisle, originally from the North of Ireland and a teacher of the pipes at Carnegie Mellon University.
 I will have more about this concert at a later date.

-Throughout November, our Irish organizations are still working at planning and organizing their programs for the season.
+Throughout November, our Irish organizations are still working on planning and organizing their programs for the season.
 However, Covid has been playing havoc with them and some folks are still afraid to go out socially.

 Pittsburgh Ceili Club

 The Pittsburgh Ceili Club (PCC) will present their monthly Ceili at the American Legion Post 15 in Aspinwall on Saturday, November 6th.
-The PCC is effective in insuring that folks can enjoy themselves with music, refreshments, and camaraderie.
+The PCC is effective in ensuring that folks can enjoy themselves with music, refreshments, and camaraderie.
 They are quite experienced at this as they have been organizing and planning events and Ceili’s for at least thirty years and they do a good job.

 Gaelic Arts Society of Pittsburgh